deepakhajare/maas/docs/man/maas-import-pxe-files.8.rst

 of its modules such as `chain.c32`) from its installed location in /usr/lib/syslinux/.

-These images are the minimum that's required to start installng a node.
+These images are the minimum that's required to start installing a node.
 During installation, a node may download its packages over the network.